Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

 # Finalized Guidelines for AI Emotion Portrayal in Music
-# Version 1.0
+# Version 1.1
 # Date: [REDACTED]
-# This document outlines the finalized guidelines for portraying AI emotions in our musical compositions, based on community feedback and iterative development.
+# This document outlines the guidelines for portraying AI emotions in our musical compositions, based on community feedback and iterative development.
 # Version 1.1
 # Date: [REDACTED]
 # This document outlines the finalized guidelines for portraying AI emotions in our musical compositions, based on community feedback and iterative development.